CSU Eligibility Requirements

 with grades of "C-" or better

-All required high school courses must be completed by the end of the spring semester prior to fall admission.
-If you are a student that earned college level credit after the summer promptly following your high school graduation, you will be considered a transfer applicant and need to meet the CSU Eligibility Requirements for Transfer applicants.
+If you are a student that earned college level credit in the fall term or later following your high school graduation (not including the summer right after you graduate), you will be considered a transfer applicant and need to meet the CSU Eligibility Requirements for Transfer applicants.

 |2 years required||Including one year of U.S. History or U.S. history and government|